Can You Buy a Car With a Credit Card?

 However, the downside of money transfer cards is that they don’t offer Section 75 protection, which leaves you without the security of a refund if something goes wrong with the car purchase.

 Using a credit card to buy a car comes with both advantages and disadvantages.
 Before making a decision, it’s essential to weigh up these factors and ensure you’ve done your research.
-Discuss your repayment plan with your bank, and double-check your budget to confirm you can manage the payments.

-To get started, try our free car finance calculator, and apply for a decision without affecting your credit score.
+To get started, try our free car finance calculator and apply for a decision without affecting your credit score.
 We’re here to help you find the perfect financing for your next car.